This statement applies to web pages starting with licensing-portal.ofcom.org.uk.

 Feedback and contact information

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact the Digital team using the following form:
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact us using the website feedback form.
+We’ll consider your request and get back to you in 21 days.

 Enforcement Procedure